tiagomoraismorgado/tiagomoraismorgado/README.md

-focusing mostly in doing silly music with viola and live electronics. putting it together, i do magick with music, in order to turn light into darkness, and darkness into light. that means, i also practice theurgy, and white magick, in order to emanate light and turn it into shade. hermetic orders and secret societies? no one needs that. read books on esotericism, listen to podcasts, and listen to music. no one needs more then that
+focusing mostly in doing silly music with viola and live electronics. putting it together, i do magick with music, in order to turn light into darkness, and darkness into light. that means, i also practice theurgy, and white magick, in order to emanate light and turn it into shade, which means that i also practice thelema. hermetic orders and secret societies? no one needs that. read books on esotericism, listen to podcasts, and listen to music. no one needs more then that